tjj9020/kinable/PROJECT_PLAN.md

         *   When mocking AWS SDK v3 in Jest tests, using class-based mocks for command constructors (e.g., `GetCommand`, `PutCommand`) provides more reliable test behavior than trying to re-export from the original module.
         *   Setting test expectations with `expect.any(Object)` instead of specific command types provides more flexible test assertions.
     *   **Definition of Done**:
         * Tables are created via SAM.
+[COMPLETED and VERIFIED]
         * `IDatabaseProvider` and its `DynamoDBProvider` implementation exist.
+[COMPLETED and VERIFIED]
         * `DynamoDBProvider` unit tests (using SDK mocks) pass.
-        * **Pending**: `DynamoDBProvider` is fully implemented using the real AWS SDK.
+[COMPLETED and VERIFIED]
-        * **Pending**: Integration tests confirm `DynamoDBProvider` correctly interacts with actual DynamoDB tables.
+        * Integration tests confirm `DynamoDBProvider` correctly interacts with actual DynamoDB tables.
+[COMPLETED and VERIFIED - Validated via auth-db-checks.integration.test.ts]
         * Authorizer has IAM permissions.
+[COMPLETED and VERIFIED]
     *   **Commit Point**: After table creation, interface/implementation development, and testing.

-*   **Step 1.4: Enhance Lambda Authorizer with DB Checks via Interfaces [NEEDS REVALIDATION with Real DB Provider]**
+*   **Step 1.4: Enhance Lambda Authorizer with DB Checks via Interfaces [COMPLETED and VERIFIED]**
     *   **Goal**: Update Lambda Authorizer to use `IDatabaseProvider` to fetch and use `pause_status` and `tokenBalance`. **Update**: Revalidate with a production-ready `DynamoDBProvider`.
     *   **Tasks**:
-        *   Modify `jwtAuthorizer.ts`:
+        *   Modify `jwtAuthorizer.ts`: [COMPLETED and VERIFIED]
             *   Inject/instantiate `DynamoDBProvider` (as `IDatabaseProvider`).
+[COMPLETED and VERIFIED]
-            *   After validating JWT and extracting `profileId` and `familyId` via `IAuthProvider`:
+            *   After validating JWT and extracting `profileId` and `familyId` via `IAuthProvider`: [COMPLETED and VERIFIED]
                 *   Use `IDatabaseProvider` to fetch profile from `ProfilesTable`.
+[COMPLETED and VERIFIED]
                 *   Use `IDatabaseProvider` to fetch family data from `FamiliesTable`.
+[COMPLETED and VERIFIED]
                 *   Deny access if `pauseStatusProfile` or `pauseStatusFamily` is true.
+[COMPLETED and VERIFIED]
                 *   Deny access if `tokenBalance` is <= 0.
+[COMPLETED and VERIFIED]
         *   Update unit tests for the authorizer handler, mocking `IAuthProvider` and `IDatabaseProvider`.
+[COMPLETED and VERIFIED]
         *   Test by setting pause statuses/token balances in DynamoDB and verifying access control via API calls.
+[COMPLETED and VERIFIED - Validated via auth-db-checks.integration.test.ts]
-        *   **Pending Task**: Re-run integration tests (API calls) after Step 1.3 `DynamoDBProvider` uses the real AWS SDK against actual DynamoDB tables.
+        *   Re-run integration tests (API calls) after Step 1.3 `DynamoDBProvider` uses the real AWS SDK against actual DynamoDB tables.
+[COMPLETED and VERIFIED]
-    *   **Multi-Region Consideration**:
+    *   **Multi-Region Consideration**: [COMPLETED and VERIFIED]
         *   The `DynamoDBProvider` instance used within the authorizer must be configured for the Lambda's current operational region (e.g., via `process.env.AWS_REGION`).
+[COMPLETED and VERIFIED]
         *   When fetching data from `FamiliesTable` and `ProfilesTable`, keys must be constructed to include the region identifier if the partition key design incorporates it (e.g., `FAMILY#<region>#<familyId>`).
 The region for the key should be derived from the user's `custom:region` JWT claim.
 If the claim is unavailable, the authorizer may need to deny access or default to its own operational region based on clearly defined rules.
+[COMPLETED and VERIFIED]
         *   Ensure IAM permissions for the authorizer to DynamoDB tables correctly reference the regionally named tables (e.g., using `!Sub` with `${AWS::Region}` in ARNs).
+[COMPLETED and VERIFIED]
     *   **Definition of Done**:
         * Authorizer correctly denies access based on data fetched via `IDatabaseProvider` (unit tested with mock provider).
+[COMPLETED and VERIFIED]
-        * **Pending**: Integration tests (API calls) verify proper authorization against actual DynamoDB tables, using the production-ready `DynamoDBProvider` from Step 1.3.
+        * Integration tests (API calls) verify proper authorization against actual DynamoDB tables, using the production-ready `DynamoDBProvider` from Step 1.3.
+[COMPLETED and VERIFIED - auth-db-checks.integration.test.ts passes]
         * All mock implementations for database interaction have been replaced with production-ready code.
+[COMPLETED and VERIFIED - Authorizer uses real provider; provider uses real SDK]
     *   **Commit Point**: After authorizer implementation, testing, and integration with API Gateway.

 ---